miguelgrinberg/Flask-Moment/docs/quickstart.rst

     <p>Date: {{ moment(date).format('LL') }}</p>

-Some of the rendering functions render the ellapsed time between a datetime object and current time.
+Some of the rendering functions render the elapsed time between a datetime object and current time.
 The following example renders a timestamp in a "time ago" style::